kubeslice-ent/egs-installation/docs/EGS-Controller-Prerequisites.md

 # EGS Controller Prerequisites

-This document outlines the prerequisites required for installing and operating the EGS (Enterprise GPU Slicing) Controller in your Kubernetes cluster.
+This document outlines the prerequisites required for installing and operating the EGS (Elastic GPU Service) Controller in your Kubernetes cluster.

 ## Table of Contents